bianchimro/genepi/docs/usage/ga.rst

 =====================================

-In general, to use genepi as an optimization framework, you'll have to create an instance of the GeneticAlgorithm class, with parameters suitable for your optimization needs, and call its "evolve" method.
+In general, to use genepi as an optimization framework, you'll have to create an instance of the :class:`genepi.core.ga.GeneticAlgorithm` class, with parameters suitable for your optimization needs, and call its :meth:`genepi.core.ga.GeneticAlgorithm.evolve` method.

 Such parameters consist of: